 As an employee, you must maintain your integrity by doing the right thing even if your boss is not watching you.
 You must show discipline in following the rules and standards of the company and aim to produce a good result in every task that you are assigned.

-What Education Do You Need to Get a Work From Home Job?
+What Education Do You Need to Work From Home?

 Why College Is Not for Everyone

 Yes, coding bootcamps can help you land a remote job, especially if you are pursuing a tech position.
-A recent study shows that 74 to 90 percent of coding bootcamp grads get a job within six months after completing their training.
+According to CIRR data, about 71 percent of bootcamp grads get a job within 180 days.

 Look for the Right Training

 Practical experience is one of the most common qualifications for remote jobs.
-Hands-on training is a great way to enhance your skills, especially for those who want to pursue programming or another tech job.
+Hands-on training is a great way to enhance your skills and get work-from-home jobs without a GED, especially for those who want to pursue programming or another tech job.
 Search for companies that provide quality training either online or on-site depending on your schedule.

 Complete Your Course